liuyangzhuan/ButterflyPACK/README.md

 ## Installation

 The installation uses CMake build system.
-You may need "dos2unix" and "bash" for the build process.
+You may need "bash" for the build process.
 The software also requires BLAS, LAPACK and SCALAPACK packages.
 Optional packages are ARPACK.

 For an installation with GNU compiliers, do:
 ```